stephenyang0215/demo-kafka/microservices_boba/README.md

 The stream processing follows the following order:\
 tea -> milk -> sugar -> topping -> ice

-Once the order is done, the client can retrace the price and the drink.
+Once the order is done, the client can retrieve the price and the drink.